-INSIGHT-American quandary: how to secure weapons-grade minerals without China
+INSIGHT-American quandary: How to secure weapons-grade minerals without China

 "This isn't an issue we can just kick down the road," said Houlahan, who sits on the House Armed Services Committee.
 The Pentagon asked miners in early 2019 to outline plans to develop rare earths projects and processing facilities, according to documents seen by Reuters.

 President Donald Trump sharpened the directive last July, telling the Pentagon to fund U.S. rare earths projects and find better ways to procure military-grade magnets made from rare earths.
-On Wednesday, Australia-based Lynas Corp and privately held Blue Line Corp said they were chosen by the Pentagon to process in Texas so-called heavy rare earths, a less-common type of the specialized minerals, imported from Australia.
-The deadline for that project was in December.
+Earlier on Wednesday, Australia-based Lynas Corp and privately held Blue Line Corp also said they were chosen by the Pentagon to process heavy rare earths imported from Australia in a plant to be built in Texas.
+The deadline to apply for that for that project was in December.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)